pajicadvance/cherry-on-top/README.md

 - The brewing recipe for Night Vision potions now makes Invisibility potions instead
 - The crafting recipe for Suspicious Stew with a Night Vision effect now gives a Suspicious Stew with Invisibility instead
 - Looted Suspicious Stew that would contain Night Vision now contains Invisibility instead
+- Advancements which require Night Vision in any form now don't

 ### Riptide works in water only